argenkuz/OOPArgenKulzhanovAssigment4/README.md

-Here is the `README.md` file with the requested documentation:

 # User Management System

 ## Overview

-This project is a simple user management system implemented in Python.
-It includes classes for managing users, validating user information, and performing various operations such as adding, updating, and deleting users.
+This project is a straightforward Python user management system.
+Classes for managing users, verifying user data, and carrying out different tasks including adding, editing, and removing users are all included.

 ## Classes and Methods

 ### `User` Class

-- **Purpose**: Represents a user with attributes such as user ID, name, surname, email, password, and birthday.
+- **Purpose**: Uses information like the user ID, name, last name, email, password, and birthday to represent a user.- **Methods**:
-- **Methods**:
   - `__init__(self, user_id, name, surname, email, password, birthday)`: Initializes a new user.
   - `get_details(self)`: Returns the user's details as a formatted string.
   - `get_age(self)`: Calculates and returns the user's age.

 ### `UserService` Class

-- **Purpose**: Manages a list of users and provides methods to add, find, delete, and update users.
+- **Purpose**: Maintains a user list and offers tools for adding, locating, removing, and updating users.
 - **Methods**:
   - `add_user(cls, user)`: Adds a user to the list.
   - `find_user(cls, user_id)`: Finds and returns a user by their ID.